 Welcome to Part Two of Talking Human Rights’ special series, Palestinian Gandhi on Trial with our guest, Issa Amro.

 Issa has been called the Gandhi of Palestine for his work promoting and organizing strategic non-violent resistance among Palestinians, Israelis, and their allies all over the world — non-violent resistance aimed at ending the military occupation of the West Bank and of the city of Hebron, where he lives.
-Issa has also been identified as a “targeted activist” as early as 2010, but in the past decade this targeting has intensified, and now, he finds himself facing trial before two courts – before an Israeli military court and before a Palestinian Authority court.
+Issa has also been identified as a “targeted activist” as early as 2010, and in the intervening decade this targeting has only intensified.
+As of today, he finds himself facing trial before two courts – before an Israeli military court and before a Palestinian Authority court.

 Below you will find transcripts of this episode, edited and accompanied with photos and some additional resources to aid in your understanding.
 Thanks for being with us!

-If you listened to Episode One, and looked at our materials, you have already learned a lot about the occupation of the West Bank.
+If you listened to Episode One, and looked at our materials, you have already learned a lot about the occupation of the West Bank in general.
 But something really important to understand is that, even though the whole West Bank is under military occupation, it is not all under occupation in the same way.
 It changes depending on where you go.

 For instance, if you travel around the rural areas of the West Bank, which is to say, most of the West Bank, you are traveling in what is called Area C.